Breed Profile of The Golden Sex Link Chicken

 The Golden Sex Link Chicken’s history began in the 1950s in the Netherlands.
 It was created by mixing two types of chickens: a Rhode Island Red rooster and a Rhode Island White hen.
 This mix gave the new chicken good qualities from both parents.
 Over time, they added other types of chickens like Cherry Eggers and New Hampshire chickens, to make it even better.

 People wanted to make a chicken that could lay many eggs and handle different places and weather.
 So, they worked on this project.
 The result was the Golden Sex Link Chicken.
 It’s great at laying eggs and is friendly.
-People from all over the world like having them in their flocks.

 Physical Characteristics of the Golden Sex Link Chicken